The Blue Cross (short story): Plot

-Aristide Valentin, head of the Paris Police, is on the trail of the world's most famous criminal, Flambeau.
+Aristide Valentin, head of the Paris Police, is on the trail of the world's most famous criminal, Hercule Flambeau.
 Flambeau is a master of disguise and may appear to be anyone, but he cannot conceal his immense height: he is six feet four inches tall.
-Valentin suspects that the arch-criminal is going to London to attend an international conference of clergymen, possibly to steal one of the precious religious articles on display there.
+Valentin suspects that the arch-criminal is going to London to attend an international conference of clergymen, to possibly steal one of the precious religious articles on display there.
 Valentin crosses the Channel and takes a train to London, believing Flambeau to be hiding on board.
 Valentin encounters a little Catholic priest.
 He overhears the priest tell a lady that he is carrying a sterling silver cross covered in precious blue stones, which Valentin knows to be the famous "Blue Cross".
-The detective cautions the priest, Father Brown, that it is dangerous to advertise that he is carrying an object of great value.
+The detective cautions the priest, Father Brown, that it is dangerous to advertise that he is carrying an object of immense value.

 Valentin attempts to tail Flambeau, but he loses his quarry.
 As he retraces his steps he finds an elegant restaurant.
-A mysterious dark stain mars one wall.
-Valentin sits down and to find that the positions of the salt and sugar containers had been switched.
+A mysterious dark stain marks one whole wall.
+Valentin sits down and finds that the contents of the salt and sugar containers had been switched.
 He brings this to the attention of the waiter, who explains that it must have been "those two clergymen".
 Valentin learns that the smaller of the two priests threw his half-empty bowl of soup at the wall before quickly leaving the restaurant.
-Valentin recognises the description as that of Father Brown.
+Valentin recognizes the description as that of Father Brown.
 He leaves the restaurant and finds a grocer's stand.
 He tells the grocer that atop his display of nuts is a large sign reading "oranges", and atop the oranges a sign reading "nuts".
 The grocer tells him a story of two priests, one small and one large, and that the little one upset the apple cart and ran.
 Valentin enlists the help of two London policemen to find the priests.
 Valentin spots another restaurant whose front window has a large star-shaped crack in it.
 Valentin learns from a waiter that a little priest, who had visited earlier with a much larger companion who overpaid his check by three times the total, returned and smashed the window with his umbrella to compensate for the difference, disappearing before the shocked waiter could object.
 Valentin follows this trail of occurrences to a sweetshop, where the lady at the counter tells him that two priests had been there recently.
 The smaller of the two later returned, claiming that he had misplaced a package, and asking that it be sent on to an address in Westminster if found.
-The shopkeeper found the package after the priest had left, despite having searched unsuccessfully for it when the priest was there, and sent it on as instructed.
+The shopkeeper found the package after the priest had left despite having searched unsuccessfully for it when the priest was there and sent it on as instructed.
 The shopkeeper says that the two priests were headed for Hampstead Heath.